hope-fisher/apex/nyc-genai-lab/3-configure-oci/3-configure-oci.md

 Note: If you already have an OCI key pair, you may skip this lab.

+> For **DatabaseWorld New York**, API Key details have been provided for you and can be found at [this APEX page](https://apex.oracle.com/pls/apex/r/gjarmiolowski/ny-database-world/home?session=111648535174332) under the **API KEY Info** tab.
+Use this information for Task 2.

 To Generate the API Keys using OCI Console:

 1. Login into your OCI Account.